How to install and set up a navigational marine compass in your sea kayak

 Unless you typically paddle small inland lakes and rivers, or stay close to shore and can easily rely on visual landmarks, a compass—and the skill to use it—is an invaluable navigation tool, and installing one in your kayak is easy.
-These instructions are for mounting the popular Brunton Nexus 70P Marine Compass; if using another model, refer to the compass’ manual as you go along.
+These instructions are for mounting the popular Silva Marine Compass; if using another model, refer to the compass’ manual as you go along.

 Project Parts & Materials List

 - Silva 100P deck compass or similar

 - Drill with various bits